PySCeS/PyscesToolbox/README.md

 PyscesToolbox was designed to be used within the IPython notebook, but most of the core features should work in a normal Python script.

-This project is a work in progress and most features still require proper documentation.
-Partial documentation can be found at [http://pyscestoolbox.readthedocs.org](http://pyscestoolbox.readthedocs.org).
+Documentation can be found at [http://pyscestoolbox.readthedocs.org](http://pyscestoolbox.readthedocs.org).
+While all major tools have been documented, the documentation is still a work in progress.

 ## IMPORTANT NOTICE

 Because this project is still in its infancy, future changes might break older scripts.
 These types of changes will be kept to a minimum and will be documented here.

+### Changes on 2017-02-02: Dropped IPython Notebook 3.x.x support
+As of 2017-02-02 IPython Notebook 3.x.x support has been dropped in favour of Jupyter 4.x.x.
+This should not affect the functioning of scripts (save for those based on versions before that of 2015-11-11).
+PySCeSToolbox will however require the Jupyter Notebook as of this date in order to use its interactive features.

+### Changes on 2015-11-11: API changes
-Major changes were made on 11/11/2015 that might break scripts coded before this date.
+Major changes were made on 2015-11-11 that might break scripts coded before this date.
 These changes are related to the naming of methods and fields.
-For scripts older than 11/11/2015 we recommend using an older version of PySCeSToolbox (noted under **Installation**).
+For scripts older than 2015-11-11 we recommend using an older version of PySCeSToolbox (noted under **Installation**).
 Manual porting of scripts is also possible with details of necessary changes outlined under **Porting scripts to latest version**.

 ## Requirements